dovecot/documentation/docs/core/man/sieve-test.1.md

     "Return-Path:", "Sender:" or "From:" message headers.
 If none of these headers is present either, the sender envelope address defaults to *sender@example.com*.

-**-l** *mail-location*
-:   The location of the user's mail store.
-The syntax of this option's
-    *mail-location* parameter is identical to what is used for the mail_location setting in the Dovecot config file.
-This parameter is typically used in combination with **-e** to test the actual delivery of messages.
-If **-l** is omitted when **-e** is specified, mail store actions like fileinto and keep are skipped.

 **-m** *default-mailbox*
 :   The mailbox where the keep action stores the message.
 This is "INBOX"